Nazca Culture.

 In the next post, I’ll share what I’ve learned about the Nazca Lines and provide the slightly unsettling details of my flight above them.

-Finally, for those of you who didn’t catch the oblique reference in the title of today’s post (you have to shift the em-PHA-sis to the word the to get it close it close) and even for those who made the connection (because I think you’ll all enjoy it) here’s the explanation.
+Finally, for those of you who didn’t catch the oblique reference in the title of today’s post (you have to shift the em-PHA-sis to the word the to get it close) and even for those who made the connection (because I think you’ll all enjoy it) here’s the explanation.